w3f/polkadot-wiki/docs/learn/learn-assets.md

 {{ kusama: Statemine, Statemine :kusama }} can be thought of as the "home base" of assets in the network.

-{{ polkadot: Statemint uses DOT as its native token :polkadot }}
+{{ polkadot: Statemint uses DOT :polkadot }}
-{{ kusama: Statemine uses KSM as its native token :kusama }}.
+{{ kusama: Statemine uses KSM :kusama }} as its native token.
 The chain yields its governance to its parent Relay Chain, and has no inflation or era-based rewards for collators.
 Collators receive a portion of transaction fees.
 As a
 [common good parachain](https://polkadot.network/blog/common-good-parachains-an-introduction-to-governance-allocated-parachain-slots/), {{ polkadot: Statemint